ring9834/Vue_Pinia_Vite/README.md

-# vue-Vite_Pinia
+# Vue-Vite_Pinia Scaffold

-This is a scalfold Vue project with Vue Router, Axios (for HTTP requests), Pinia (state management), and Vite (for fast builds), ESLint (linting), JWT Authentication, and Vite testing.
+This is a scaffold Vue project with Vue Router, Axios (for HTTP requests), Pinia (state management), and Vite (for fast builds), ESLint (linting), JWT Authentication, and Vite testing.

 ## Recommended IDE Setup